vandroogenbroeckmarc/doi2bib/README.md

 Finally, so useful doi or url fields are useful but not provided by scholar.

-(2) Handling macro strings is not done by usual BiBTeX generators.
+(2) Handling macro strings is not done by "commercial" BiBTeX generators.
 However, macros help guaranteeing some consistency between references and also allow to replace “long” versions of strings (like "IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)") by their shorter versions ("IEEE/CVF Conf.
 Comput.
 Vis. and Pattern Recogn.
 (CVPR)”).

 ### Future plans

 Obviously, the main plan is to allow a kind-of _pip3 install this_package_.
 Unfortunately, the doi2bib is already used by another package.
 So, I still need to find a workaround.
+I will, so stay tuned.

 ## Use at your own risks...